Azure-Samples/avm-terraform-labs/README.md

       copy ../avm-terraform-labs/labs/part03-key-vault/* .
       ```

-1. Run `terraform init -upgrade` to install the AVM module for Key Vault.
+1. Run `terraform init` to install the AVM module for Key Vault.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.key-vault.tf` file and look at each of the properties, paying close attention to the `private_endpoints` and `role_assignments` variables.
 1. Apply the changes with Terraform: `terraform apply -auto-approve`.